Functional Specifications

 - AC-2.2.2: Clicking the button opens the task creation flow as a modal state without leaving the task list context.

-- AC-2.2.4: Submitting a valid form creates the task and returns the user to the task list context.
+- AC-2.2.5: Submitting a valid form creates the task and returns the user to the current list or board context.

-- AC-2.2.5: The newly created task appears in the task list immediately after the modal closes.
+- AC-2.2.6: The newly created task appears immediately after the modal closes.

-- AC-2.2.6: Submitting without a title shows a validation error message on the Title field.
+- AC-2.2.7: Submitting without a title shows a validation error message on the Title field.

-- AC-2.2.7: Submitting a title longer than 200 characters shows a validation error.
+- AC-2.2.8: Submitting a title longer than 100 characters shows a validation error.

 2.3 View Task Details

-Description: The user can view the full details of a single task from a detail modal/state.
+Description: The user can view the full details of a single task from a detail modal, and may also open a dedicated details-only page in a new tab.

 Acceptance Criteria

-- AC-2.3.1: Each task row or board card provides a way to open task details or editing.
+- AC-2.3.1: Each task row or board card provides a way to open task details.

 - AC-2.3.3: Navigating to a non-existent task ID shows an appropriate error message (e.g. “Task not found”).